UPM BioVerno naphtha is a drop-in product that can be used in all the same chemical industry solutions where fossil-based naphtha is used.

 Introducing the 100% wood-based beverage carton.
 UPM Biofuels joined forces with Dow – a world-leading developer of innovative packaging materials, and Elopak – an international supplier of paper packaging solutions.
 Together we co-created on a mass balance basis a fully renewable beverage carton that is recyclable and responsibly sourced.
 Our wood-based naphtha was used as raw material for the plastic coating.

 Arla – Meeting consumer demand for sustainable products

 Arla is a producer of fast moving, high volume consumer goods such as milk, yoghurt and cooking ingredients.
 According to a recent study over two thirds of Arla’s potential customers in Finland preferred sustainably developed products and packaging.

-Co-developed with Dow and Elopak using our UPM BioVerno naphtha, Arla will launch a 100% fossil free packaging solution.
-In 2019 Arla will deliver more than 40 million eco-friendly packages to consumers.
-Arla will reduce the carbon footprint of their carton by nearly 20%, resulting in 180,000 kg fossil-based plastic annually.
+Co-developed with Dow and Elopak using our UPM BioVerno naphtha, Arla launched a 100% fossil free packaging solution.
+Since 2019 Arla Finland has delivered more than 40 million eco-friendly packages to consumers yearly.
+Arla reduced the carbon footprint of their carton by nearly 20%, resulting from reducing 180,000 kg fossil-based plastic annually.